rjablonx/intel-cmt-cat/appqos/README.md

 ### Creating evalutation mTLS certificate for testing

-For evaluation purposes, the appqos/ca/ directory contains sample script called 'gen_test_certs.sh' - it can be used for generating certifacates for the AppQoS and the client (e.g: curl) - keep in mind that those keys are not for production use.
+The appqos/ca/ directory contains sample script called 'gen_test_certs.sh' - it can be used for generating certifacates for the AppQoS and the client (e.g: curl) - keep in mind that those keys are not for production use.

 ```
 $ cd appqos/ca